RameezI/TUeLaneTracker/README.md

 2. stream    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [NetworkStream, VideoFile, V4LCapture]
 3. gmsl      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [High-Speed LVDS Camera Interface] [In-Progress]

-To update the frame source use the command line arguments, for available command line options use the *--help* switch
+For usage instructions use the *--help* switch
 ```
 ./TUeLanetracker --help
 ```

-### Callibrarting TUeLaneTracker
+### Callibrarting Camera for TUeLaneTracker

-1. Camera intrinsic and extrinsic parameters can be found in [install/ConfigFiles/Camera](https://github.com/RameezI/TUeLaneTracker/tree/master/install/ConfigFiles/Camera) directory.
+- Camera intrinsic and extrinsic parameters can be found in [install/ConfigFiles/Camera](https://github.com/RameezI/TUeLaneTracker/tree/master/install/ConfigFiles/Camera) directory.

-2. To select a specific configuration for the TUeLaneTracker, you only need to update the CAMERA_NAME define in the [Config.h](https://github.com/RameezI/TUeLaneTracker/blob/master/include/Config.h)
+- To select a specific configuration for the TUeLaneTracker, you only need to update the CAMERA_NAME define in the [Config.h](https://github.com/RameezI/TUeLaneTracker/blob/master/include/Config.h)

-3. To generate a new camera callibration use [CameraCalibrator](https://github.com/RameezI/TUeLaneTracker/tree/master/CameraCalibrator) cmake project.
+- To generate a new camera callibration use [CameraCalibrator](https://github.com/RameezI/TUeLaneTracker/tree/master/CameraCalibrator) cmake project.

 ## Youtube Videos
    These videos showcase the functional performance of the algorithm:
    * [Eindhoven](https://youtu.be/7D1vBPrcPk0)

 ## Built With